How do I pay for my Simply Mindful course?

 - For the MBSR course you can bring cash to your pre-course meeting.

-Someone down the road is offering a mindfulness course for only $395.
+Someone down the road is offering a mindfulness course cheaper.
 What’s the difference?

-There may be no difference.
 Check it out!
+We encourage you to be curious about the differences.
 It is likely that with a shorter course (ie 4 weeks of 1 hour each week) that you will get ‘mindfulness lite’, a superficial and no doubt helpful course, but not something that sticks, or substantially changes anything in your life.

-For over 35 years, Mindfulness Based Stress Reduction (MBSR) has been the gold standard of teaching mindfulness in a secular setting for the relief of physical and psychological suffering.
+For over 40 years, Mindfulness Based Stress Reduction (MBSR) has been the gold standard of teaching mindfulness in a secular setting for the relief of physical and psychological suffering.
 It is taught by people who have committed themselves to training, doing retreats and having a personal practice themselves, over many years.
 Training takes place over a long period, is in depth and high standard.
+MBSR started at the University of Massachusetts Medical School over 26,000 people have participated in the research.
+This is a major source of the evidence base and current interest in mindfulness.

 However, many people are now offering “mindfulness” courses “based on MBSR” or “based on the work of Jon Kabat-Zinn” with very little personal experience and immersion in mindfulness practice themselves, and little or no training in MBSR.
 These courses are often shorter, perhaps 6 sessions of 1.5 hours (ie 9 hours long) or 6 sessions x 2 hours (12 hours long) for around $400.
 This works out as more expensive than the MBSR program which is 27 hours long, including a silent retreat day, plus email and phone contact with the teacher if you need it during the 8 weeks.